Nowack-sh/Dots/README.md

 + alacritty (directory = /home/[user]/.config)
 ## Requirements:
 For:
-+ polybar: zscroll and player ctl i will do the rest Soon
++ polybar: zscroll and player-ctl

+i will do the rest Soon